Memorizing Short Texts To Learn Your Foreign Language Faster

 Why You Should Memorize Narrative Passages

-But Oakfield makes the solid point that memorizing individual words and phrases can lead to a lot of disconnected parts.
-This points is especially true if you haven’t got dedicated Memory Palace journeys based on alphabetical groupings.
+All that said, Oakfield does make one solid point.
+When you’re new to a language, memorizing individual words and phrases can lead to a lot of disconnected parts.
+This consideration is especially true if you haven’t got dedicated Memory Palace journeys based on alphabetical groupings.

 By memorizing longer sentences, we are in effective memorizing individual words and at least one context in which they can be used.
 Having a sample context in mind for different words proves rather enabling.